pion/rtsp-bench/README.md

 This repo contains a CLI WebRTC Client that will connect and perform the load test.
 This is done via a REST API hosted on `:8080/doSignaling`.
 You can also watch the video/load test via the web UI at `:8080/`, it connects via the same REST API as the CLI.

+This project heavily borrows from [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC).
+If you are looking for a full featured application to deploy that is probably a better choice.
+It is driven by a config file and has proper error handling.

 ### Running
 * `export GO111MODULE=on`
 * `git clone https://github.com/pion/rtsp-bench.git`